 Bed bugs can get into anything.
 That includes jackets and backpacks.
 They can spread throughout the campus very easily.
 Once they infest a room down the hall, they will move down the hallway and spread out, infesting an entire dorm.
 Here are a few steps you should take if you find bed bugs in your dorm room.

-2) If you have bed bugs in your room, you do not need to throw out all of your clothing or bedding.
-You can wash the sheets and bedding, or the clothes, on a very high temperature and that will kill the bed bugs and their eggs and larvae.
+- If you have bed bugs in your room, you do not need to throw out all of your clothing or bedding.
+You can wash the sheets and bedding, or the clothes, at a very high temperature and that will kill the bed bugs and their eggs and larvae.
 Keep clothing and bedding in sealed bags if you can to prevent them from returning.

 The important thing to remember is that if you keep an eye out and do all you can to keep your room clean, you greatly reduce the risk of bed bugs in your dorm room or infesting your student housing.